maxensas/xiletrade/README.md

 ## Languages :
 * Work with all PoE releases : Global, Garena and Tencent.
 * Support for : English, Korean, French, Spanish, German, Portuguese, Russian, Thaï, Chinese (traditional and simplified).

-### A quick video to present the tool may be better than a long speech done with v1.0 :
-[On the fly](https://youtu.be/UuSn-y35MVY) (A deep explain to present all Xiletrade's facets will come out.)

 ### Use and define your own shortcuts :
 * To configure or close the program, use right click on system tray icon.